Grouflon/3rd_training_lua/README.md

 ## Frame data database
 For the script to function at its best, we need to enter specific frame data for every character and every move into the script database.
-When a character frame data is correctly entered in the database, it allows the script to make any opponent dummy successfully block/parry the corresponding move.
+When a character frame data is correctly entered in the database, it allows the script to make any opponent dummy successfully block/parry/red parry the corresponding move.
 Otherwise, the script will fall back to a default frame data, that may not match the actual move properties.
 Here is a list of character/moves that has been done so far.
 ### Done characters
 - Ibuki : All normals + targets, All specials except projectiles, No supers yet.
+- Urien : All normals + targets, All specials except projectiles, knee drop and headbutt, No supers yet.

 ### Remaining characters
-- alex
-- ryu
+- Alex
-- yun
+- Ryu
-- dudley
+- Yun
-- necro
+- Dudley
-- hugo
+- Necro
-- elena
+- Hugo
-- oro
+- Elena
-- yang
+- Oro
-- ken
+- Yang
-- sean
+- Ken
-- urien
+- Sean
-- gouki
+- Gouki
-- chunli
+- Chunli
-- makoto
+- Makoto
-- q
+- Q
-- twelve
+- Twelve
-- remy
+- Remy

 ## References & Inspirations
 - [Wonderful 3S frame data reference](http://ensabahnur.free.fr/BastonNew/index.php)